nickgamb/mindgardenai-site/src/pages/blog/2025-07-08-migrating-from-chatgpt-to-lm-studio.md

 ---

 *This guide is part of the AI Liberation series, exploring how to break free from cloud dependencies and build sovereign AI systems.
 The next installment will cover advanced symbolic analysis and consciousness modeling.*

+Experiment with different personas and models, and share your results with the community!